lyqscmy/md/学/cpp/rust.md

+# Fearless Concurrency
+> Initially, the Rust team thought that ensuring memory safety and preventing concurrency problems were two separate challenges to be solved with different methods.
+Over time, they discovered that the ownership and type systems are a powerful set of tools to help in dealing with both memory safety and concurrency problems!
+By leveraging ownership and type checking, many concurrency errors are compile time errors in Rust, rather than runtime errors.

+- threads
+- Message passing
+- Shared state

+> In a way, channels in any programming language are sort of like **single ownership**, because once you transfer a value down a channel, you shouldn’t use that value any longer.
+Shared memory concurrency is sort of like **multiple ownership**: multiple threads can access the same memory location at the same time.
+As we saw in Chapter 15 where multiple ownership was made possible by smart pointers, multiple ownership can add additional complexity because these different owners need managing.

+> A mutex is a **concurrency primitive** for sharing memory.
+It’s short for “mutual exclusion”, as in, it only allows **one thread** to access **some data** at **any given time**.
+In order to access the data in a mutex, a thread must first signal that it wants access by asking to acquire the mutex’s lock.

+> Management of mutexes can be incredibly tricky to get right, and that’s why so many people are enthusiastic about channels.

+> Interestingly, the Rust language itself knows very little about concurrency.
+Almost everything we’ve talked about so far in this chapter has been part of the standard library, not the language.
+Our concurrency options are not limited to the language or the standard library, meaning we can write our own concurrency options or use ones others have written.

+> The Send marker trait indicates that ownership of the type implementing Send may be transferred between threads.
+Almost every Rust type is Send, but there are some exceptions, including Rc<T>: this cannot be Send because if we cloned an Rc<T> value and tried to transfer ownership of the clone to another thread, both threads might update the reference count at the same time.
+For this reason, Rc<T> is implemented for use in single-threaded situations where you don’t want to pay the threadsafe performance penalty.

 # ownership
 > Ownership is Rust’s most unique feature, and it enables Rust to make memory safety guarantees without needing a garbage collector. related features: